Ailing theater chain AMC sees stock soar 274% in one day

 The cinema company's jumping market value comes as it continues to reel from the business impact of the pandemic.
 AMC estimated that its revenue dropped 54%, to $2.5 billion, between January and September of last year.
 In its most recent quarter, AMC lost $906 million.
 The company also reported a 92% drop in U.S. attendance in the fourth quarter, compared to the year-ago period, according to an SEC filing.

-Support from investors may carry AMC for the next few months, but its long-term prospects remain dim, S&P Global analyst Scott Zari told CBS MoneyWatch.
-The theater chain took on millions of dollars in high-interest debt last year and it has temporarily stopped paying rent on its properties.
-But past rent and loan payments will come due soon after the pandemic lifts.
+Support from investors may carry AMC past July, but its long-term prospects remain dim, S&P Global analyst Scott Zari told CBS MoneyWatch.
+The theater chain took on more than a billion dollars in high-interest debt and it has deferred paying rent on many of its properties.
+But rent and interest payments from those loans will come due soon after the pandemic lifts.

-"Once we get through this, they're going to come out the other side with considerably more debt than before the pandemic," Zari said.
-"They have to find some way to pay down the debt."
+"Once we get through this, they're going to come out the other side with considerably more debt and interest than before the pandemic," Zari said.
+"They have to find some way to reduce the interest burden."

 That could be a tall task considering that video-streaming services are increasingly the new launchpad for movies, he added.